DispatchMe/mgp/README.md

 }
 ````

-- Run `mgp link` in your meteor directory to symlink your local packages.
+- Run `mgp link` in your meteor directory to symlink your local packages or `mgp link my:private-package` to symlink an individual package.